Dark Energy Survey Year 3 Results: A 2.7% measurement of Baryon Acoustic Oscillation distance scale at redshift 0.835: Tests on Mocks

 For the {\tt MICE} cosmology template, the fit results are only weakly dependent on the number of braodband terms with the effects on $C_\ell $ being more apparent.
-We choose the number of broadband terms so that the dependence on it can be neglected.
+We will see below that this is more important when we consider a different cosmology for the template and this will drive the number of broad-band terms used by defaults.
 For $w$, a number of angular bin widths $\Delta \theta $ are considered: $0.10^\circ$, $0.15^\circ$, and $0.20^\circ $.
 The results are insensitive to the angular bin width, and we find that the $\chi^2/ {\rm d.o.f.}$ increases mildly with the increase of the bin width.
 To reduce the size of the covariance matrix, we adopt $0.20^\circ $ as the fiducial setup.
 Similarly, for $C_\ell $, the results for $\Delta \ell =10$, 20, and 30 are shown.
 For $\Delta \ell =30$, the difference between $ \sigma_{\rm std }$ and $ \langle \sigma_{\alpha } \rangle $ is marked, while for smaller $\Delta \ell $, the difference reduces.
 Again as a compromise for the size of the covariance matrix, we adopt $\Delta \ell = 20$ as the fiducial setup.
 Using a minimum angular scale $\theta_{\rm min} = 1^\circ $ for $w$, the results are basically unchanged and this suggests the results are not sensitive to the small scales.
 We conclude that changing the fiducial analysis configuration does not introduce quantitative differences in the results.

 Tables \ref{tab:w_mocktest} and \ref{tab:Cl_mocktest} also display the results obtained using COLA and FLASK covariance for reference.
 Overall the COLA covariance gives very consistent results, especially for $w$, e.g.~$ \langle \sigma_\alpha \rangle $ and $\sigma_{\rm std}$ (or $\sigma_{\rm 68}$) are closer to each other.
 This is reassuring since this estimation traces the actual mock statistics.
 However, the overlapping issue mentioned previously casts doubt on its validity for the real data.
 Furthermore, it is only available in the {\tt MICE} cosmology.
 For the FLASK covariance, we find slightly larger difference between $ \langle \sigma_\alpha \rangle $ and $\sigma_{\rm std}$ (or $\sigma_{\rm 68}$).